FadedIllusions/AAE_004_BuildingAnEstimator/README.md

 Student integrated the current attitude passed into the function to the body rate, updating the predicted roll, pitch, and yaw of the quadrotor.

 ### Step 003: Prediction Step
-Student defined RGBPrime as defined in "Estimation for Quadrotors".
+Student defined RGBPrime as defined in [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj).

 ![RGBPrime](images/rgb_prime.png)

 In the predict() we take the Jacobian of gPrime.

 ![GPrime](images/gprime_jacobian.png)

 Then, we use gPrime to calculate the covariance matrix: